Learn about chocolate from professional chocolatier David Chow as he shares his best tips for buying, tasting and appreciating chocolate.

-Learn everything you need to know about chocolate to have the best eating experience.
-Learn how chocolate is made, how to identify good quality chocolate, tips on tasting chocolate (like wine!) and get some delicious flavour pairing ideas too!
+Find out how chocolate is made, how to identify good quality chocolate, how to conduct a chocolate tasting (like wine!) and get some delicious flavour pairing ideas too!

 David's passion for chocolate can be seen in every aspect of his work, from his hand-dipped candy bars to his playful season creations (just look at those Easter treats!).

 Whether it’s a hidden candy stash tucked away in your cubicle desk, or the jewel-like haute couture bonbons from chocolatiers in France and Belgium, chocolate enjoys a universal appeal that very few other foods have achieved.

 Crossing all cultural, geographic and economic boundaries, chocolate is what we grab for that sweet pick-me-up - no matter the time of day.

 Are you ready to learn about chocolate?
 Here are my tips for selecting, storing and (of course) tasting chocolate.

 It’s a tough job, but someone’s got to do it!